Message Passing on the Edge: Towards Scalable and Expressive GNNs: Experimental Evaluation

 \paragraph{Synthetic datasets for measuring expressivity.} We evaluate the empirical expressivity of EB-GNN on two synthetic datasets: \texttt{CSL} \citep{relational_pooling, Benchmarking-GNNs} and \texttt{BREC} \citep{BREC}.
 The \texttt{CSL} dataset consists of 150 graphs with 41 nodes each, grouped into 10 distinct isomorphism classes.
 These classes, defined by skip connections between Hamiltonian cycles, are all indistinguishable by $1$WL.
 The graph-level task is to classify each graph according to its isomorphism class.
 The \texttt{BREC} dataset comprises pairs of graphs that are indistinguishable by $1$WL but distinguishable by $3$WL.
 For each pair, the graph-level task is to compute embeddings that correctly differentiate the two graphs.

 On the synthetic datasets, we compare EB-GNN against $2$WL to assess how much of $2$WL’s expressivity EB-GNN can replicate while maintaining asymptotically faster runtimes.
 In addition, we include a comparison with the MPNN GIN \citep{xu18} augmented with triangle subgraph counts as node features \citep{gsn}, referred to as MPNN + C$_3$.
 This comparison helps isolate how much of EB-GNN’s expressivity gain stems from its ability to count triangles, as captured by the $\beta$ aggregation in Eq.~\eqref{eq_center}.
+We also compare against NC-GNN to determine whether our theoretical increase in expressivity (Thm.~\ref{theo:versus}) can also be measured empirically.
+Furthermore, we compare against all models used as baselines in other experiments for which we could find publicly available results.

-\paragraph{Molecular edge-level and graph-level tasks.} We further evaluate EB-GNN on a range of molecular edge-level and graph-level prediction tasks.

-\citet{QMD} introduce the \texttt{QMD} dataset, which contains 65\,000 molecular graphs annotated with various quantum mechanical properties.
+\paragraph{Molecular edge-level and graph-level tasks.} We further evaluate EB-GNN on a range of molecular edge-level and graph-level prediction tasks. \citet{QMD} introduce the \texttt{QMD} dataset, which contains 65\,000 molecular graphs annotated with various quantum mechanical properties.
 We assess EB-GNN on all four edge-level regression tasks from \texttt{QMD}.
 We evaluate four diverse graph-level regression tasks from \texttt{QMD}, selected to represent varied objectives (most other graph-level tasks in \texttt{QMD} focus on predicting HOMO/LUMO gaps).
+We also evaluate EB-GNN on 12 graph-level regression tasks from the widely used \texttt{QM9} dataset \citep{MoleculeNet}, following common practice \citep{MorrisAAAI19, WL_Loopy}. \texttt{QM9} comprises 130\,000 molecular graphs representing molecules of up to 9 atoms.
+On average, graphs in both \texttt{QMD} and \texttt{QM9} contain fewer than 20 nodes.